 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Both the ASA and CAP accept that, in theory, when used on dry skin, moisturisers have the potential to demonstrate a cumulative and persistent moisturising effect.
-After repeated use the skin could become increasingly moist and plumped with moisture.
-But, although we accept that this is possible, neither the ASA nor CAP has yet to see any convincing evidence that a moisturiser can produce this effect.
+After repeated use the skin could become increasingly moist and plumped with moisture, but, although we accept that this is possible, neither the ASA nor CAP has yet to see any convincing evidence that a moisturiser can produce this effect.
 Marketers wanting to claim a cumulative or persistent effect would need to provide product-specific evidence (merely presenting ingredient-specific data might be considered inadequate).
 They should be aware that the level of evidence is very high; for example, trials might need to be carried out on the target market (to control for age and gender), the relevant area of skin and the relevant skin type.
 Any claimed benefit, such as “reduce the appearance of wrinkles by 67% by week 6” should be visible to the consumer or an impartial observer.
 Both the ASA and CAP are unlikely to accept such claims if they are technically true but the effect is so small that the average consumer is unlikely to perceive any change or benefit.
+See here for guidance on the level of substantiation expected for these sorts of claims.

 Marketers should note that neither the ASA nor CAP has been convinced that the application of a moisturiser to normal (as opposed to dry) skin has been demonstrated to have a cumulative or persistent beneficial effect.